 Two Cheap Places to Ski in Massachusetts

 The two cheapest ski areas in Massachusetts are just 12 miles apart in the southwestern part of the state.
 Plan a weekend ski getaway, and visit both of these off-the-beaten-path mountains on the eastern edge of the Berkshires.

-Petite Otis Ridge, in Otis, Massachusetts, has a new terrain park for snowboarders and 10 trails to ride or ski.
+Petite Otis Ridge, in Otis, Massachusetts, has 10 trails to ride or ski.
 It's been a destination since 1946 when it opened with a single trail.
 You can still ski the steep and curvy Ridge Run.
 It's cheaper than building a time machine!

 05 of 07